 11 day cape town & garden route combo

 This is the best way to experience a bit of everything that the Western Cape has to offer.
-Go on a 10 day journey from Cape Town along the Garden Route.
+Go on an 11 day journey from Cape Town along the Garden Route.
 Hang out with ostriches in Oudtshoorn, jump the highest bungee jump in the world, visit the elephants in Addo National Park, explore the waters of Wilderness in a canoe and much more!

 - Guided walking Tour or Hop On Hop Off bus tour

-- Addo Game Drive in tour bus (±2 hours)
+- Addo Elephant National Park Game Drive in tour van

 Depending on which type of accommodation you choose the prices for this tour are as follows:

 Shared dorm room: ZAR 11330

 You will share a dormitory room which sleeps 4-10 people.